Everything Coming To Netflix, Disney Plus, Prime, Hulu And HBO Max In June

 The good news for HBO Max customers is that the Harry Potter franchise is returning in its entirety after a brief absence, while The Conjuring: The Devil Made Me Do It is the latest Warner Bros. hybrid release, with the eighth installment in the highest-grossing horror franchise ever looking to do big numbers both at the box office and on streaming.

-The Marvel Cinematic Universe’s Disney Plus expansion continues with Loki as Tom Hiddleston’s trickster finally takes center stage after a decade as a supporting player.
-DC Comics adaptation Sweet Tooth is hoping to be Netflix’s next major fantasy show, something the streamer has become adept at delivering on a regular basis over the last year or so, but as always there’s an absolute mountain of content to sift through.
+The Marvel Cinematic Universe’s Disney Plus expansion, meanwhile, continues with Loki as Tom Hiddleston’s trickster finally takes center stage after a decade as a supporting player.
+Elsewhere, DC Comics adaptation Sweet Tooth is hoping to be Netflix’s next major fantasy show, something the streamer has become adept at delivering on a regular basis over the last year or so.
+And as always, there’s an absolute mountain of content to sift through.

 Source: ComicBook.com